cameronmore/go-sessions/README.md

 protectedHandler := authCtx.Authmiddleware(http.HandleFunc(protectedHello))
 ```

-### Documentation
+## Documentation

 See the `docs/` directory in this repository for the full documentation.
-The `docs/Examples/` directory contains several examples using Gin, Chi, and the standard library.
+The `docs/Examples/` directory contains several examples using Gin, Chi, Gorilla/Mux, Echo, and the standard library.
 The most commented and guided one is the Chi router example.

+> 🚧 Note that the Gin and Echo examples imports a separate middleware library that extends this one.

+## Todo

+There are a few key things that I need to implement before a v1.0.0 release, specifically:
+- Allowing username configuration and validation to return errors when a username does not match conventions (like having only alphanumeric characters)
+- Looking up usernames to ensure uniqueness and return that error to the client
+- Password validation to make sure users have strong passwords
+- Adjust how I'm comparing stored passwords and incoming passwords (to prevent timing attacks for example)

-### License
+## License

 This project is licensed under the Apache-2.0 license.